kevin-yiran-zhou/ML_bank_market_predict/README.md

-# Final project: CS-UY 4563 Machine Learning
+# Final project: CS-UY 4563 Intro to Machine Learning

 In this project, we focused on using machine learning models to predict whether the client will subscribe to a term deposit product in the bank.
 The client dataset was taken from